prometheusresearch/htsql/doc/ref/syntax.rst

 A sequence of HTSQL tokens must obey the HTSQL grammar.

-An HTSQL query starts with ``/`` followed by a valid HTSQL expression and is concluded with an optional query decorator.
+An HTSQL query starts is a segment expression optionally followed by a sequence of commands.

 The following table lists HTSQL operations in the order of precedence, lowest to highest.